Portland Oregon

 Portland, Oregon: What’s Worth Your Time

-Portland has been written about so much, mostly in terms of its self-conscious weirdness, that the actual city sometimes gets lost in the mythology.
-It’s a mid-sized American city with exceptional food, good public transit, easy access to nature, and real urban problems that it would be dishonest to ignore entirely.
-The downtown has had a rough few years.
+Portland has been written about so much in terms of its self-conscious weirdness that the actual city sometimes gets obscured by the mythology.
+It’s a mid-sized American city with exceptional food, good public transit, easy access to remarkable nature, and real urban problems that would be dishonest to skip over.
 Powell’s Books is still magnificent.
-The food scene is genuinely excellent.
+The Japanese Garden is among the best in North America.
+The downtown core has had a rough few years and has been improving, but check recent reports before planning your accommodation.

 Where to Spend Your Time

-Powell’s City of Books on West Burnside is a full city block of used and new books across multiple floors.
-It’s the kind of place where you go in intending to spend 20 minutes and emerge 90 minutes later carrying things you didn’t know you needed.
-The rare book room is worth a browse.
+Powell’s City of Books on West Burnside occupies a full city block across multiple floors.
+Used and new books together, a rare book room, and a density of good writing on every shelf that rewards slow browsing.
+You go in intending 20 minutes and emerge 90 minutes later carrying things you didn’t know you were looking for.
+This is not a criticism.

-Washington Park holds the Oregon Zoo and the formal Japanese Garden — the latter is one of the most carefully maintained Japanese gardens in the United States, designed in 1963 with ongoing input from Japanese garden experts.
-Entry costs around $22.
-Go on a weekday morning for the best atmosphere.
+Washington Park holds the Oregon Zoo and the formal Japanese Garden.
+The Japanese Garden is one of the most carefully maintained in the United States, designed in 1963 with ongoing input from Japanese garden experts and covering 5.5 acres above the city.
+The 2017 Cultural Village expansion added a significant new pavilion designed by Japanese architect Kengo Kuma.
+Entry runs around $22.
+Go on a weekday morning for the best atmosphere and the fewest selfie sticks.

-Forest Park is 5,000 acres of urban forest with over 80km of trails, accessible from multiple trailheads.
-The Wildwood Trail runs for 48km; an afternoon out-and-back from the Thurman Street trailhead is a solid 2-3 hour walk through Douglas fir and maple.
+Forest Park is 5,000 acres of urban forest with over 80km of trails accessible from multiple trailheads.
+The Wildwood Trail runs 48km from near the zoo to the northern park boundary.
+An afternoon out-and-back from the Thurman Street trailhead gives you 2-3 hours of Douglas fir and maple without leaving the city limits, which is a genuinely unusual thing to be able to say.

 Food and Drink

-Portland’s food truck scene is real and worth exploring.
-Cartopia on SE Hawthorne is a good pod — Potato Champion has excellent loaded fries, and Thai food trucks throughout the city are reliably better than equivalent sit-down restaurants.
+Portland’s food truck scene is real and not diminished.
+Cartopia on SE Hawthorne is a good permanent pod.
+Potato Champion has excellent loaded fries with poutine and international variations.
+Thai food trucks citywide are reliably better than equivalent sit-down restaurants.

-For proper restaurants: Tasty n Daughters (Alder Street) is the best breakfast in the city, cash only, with long waits on weekends.
-Ava Gene’s does excellent vegetable-forward Italian cooking.
-Han Oak in the Pearl District has outstanding Korean food with good cocktails.
+For proper restaurants: Tasty n Daughters on Alder Street does the best breakfast in the city, cash only, with substantial weekend waits.
+Ava Gene’s serves vegetable-forward Italian cooking that would be notable in any city.
+Han Oak in the Pearl District has outstanding Korean food with cocktails that justify the prices.

 Getting Around